MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/master-detail-page.md

 The behavior of the navigation experience between master and detail pages is platform dependent:

 - On iOS, the detail page *slides* to the right as the master page slides from the left, and the left part of the detail page is still visible.
-- On Android, the detail and master pages are *overlayed* on each other.
+- On Android, the detail and master pages are *overlaid* on each other.
 - On UWP, the detail and master pages are *swapped*.

 Similar behavior will be observed in landscape mode, except that the master page on iOS and Android has a similar width as the master page in portrait mode, so more of the detail page will be visible.